brandenrodgers/hubspot-project-game-engine/README.md

-# HubSpot Game Engine Project
+# HubSpot Snake CRM Card

-Seeing if it's possible to use the projects system to create in-app games b/c... why not?
+Building the game Snake in a HubSpot CRM Card

 ## Requirements